Seagate/seagate-tools/performance/PerfLine/readme.md

     For Minimal(io-path components) configuration `ha_type=hare`
     For Complete cluster configuration `ha_type=pcs`

+    4.3 It will allow user to run perfline workload automatically like a cron jobs for a list of stable build.
+This workloads will run over the weekends( from friday mid night).
+If you do not want to enable daemon service then please mark it as "no".

+    ```
+    enable_daemon_service='yes'
+    ```
-    4.3 Default root password is "seagate1" for cortx cluster including client, If user having different password then please update on "./inventories/perfline_hosts/hosts"
+    4.4 Default root password is "seagate1" for cortx cluster including client, If user having different password then please update on "./inventories/perfline_hosts/hosts"
     ```
     cluster_pass=
     ```